-The list of error messages you are presented with by the validator is usually helpful, sometimes not so helpful; with a bit of practice you can work out how to interpret these to fix your code.
-Let's go through the error messages and what they mean.
-You'll see that each messages comes with a line and column number, to help you to locate the error more easily.
+The error messages are usually helpful, but sometimes they are not so helpful; with a bit of practice you can work out how to interpret these to fix your code.
+Let's go through the error messages and see what they mean.
+You'll see that each message comes with a line and column number to help you to locate the error easily.

-liimplied, but there were open elements (2 instances): These messages indicate that an element is open that should be closed.
+liimplied, but there were open elements" (2 instances): These messages indicate that an element is open that should be closed.
 The ending tag is implied, but not actually there.
-The line/column information points to the first line after the line where the closing tag should really be, but this is a good enough clue to see what is up.
+The line/column information points to the first line after the line where the closing tag should really be, but this is a good enough clue to see what is wrong.

 <strong>element is unclosed, and the line/column information points right to where it is.

 strongviolates nesting rules": This points out the incorrectly nested elements, and the line/column information points out where they are.

 - "End of file reached when inside an attribute value.
 Ignoring tag": This one is rather cryptic; it refers to the fact that there is an attribute value not properly formed somewhere, possibly near the end of the file because the end of the file appears inside the attribute value.
 The fact that the browser doesn't render the link should give us a good clue as to what element is at fault.